7 Energy Supplements That Work (& Why You Have Low Energy)

 Despite this most physicians do not routinely recommend B12 or B complex vitamins.

 The main issue here is that we don't have great ways to assess for B vitamins in the serum.

-Your serum Vitamin B12 level doesn't adequate reflect what is happening at the cellular level.
+Your serum Vitamin B12 level doesn't adequately reflect what is happening at the cellular level.

-All Doctors are taught in medical school that a more sensitive test to assess B12 levels is methylmalonic acid, but this is rarely ordered by conventional physicians.
+All Doctors are taught in medical school that a more sensitive test to assess B12 levels is methylmalonic acid (12), but this is rarely ordered by conventional physicians.